-Workers’ Comp Settlements
+Understanding Workers’ Compensation Settlements

 After you have been cleared for work, your employer’s insurer must pay a permanency award to compensate you for the permanent effects of your injury.
 The permanency award is based on a permanent partial disability (PPD) rate that is three-fifths of your average weekly wage.
 The PPD rate is multiplied by a certain number depending on the body part that is injured and on the type of treatment you underwent.

 If you accept the insurance company’s offer, we will sign settlement contracts and submit them to the arbitrator for approval.
 However, if you reject the offer, we always have the option of holding a final trial and letting the arbitrator decide all the remaining issues.
-We will give you expert advice about a settlement offer, but it is always your decision whether or not to accept or reject an offer.
+We will give you knowledgeable advice about a settlement offer, but it is always your decision whether or not to accept or reject an offer.

 Confused About The Settlement Process?
 Get Answers Here.